peteroupc/classic-wallpaper/pixeltovector.md

 # Converting Pixel Images to Vector Graphics

 This page concerns ways to go about remaking traditional user interface icons, which have the form of pixel images, as vector graphics.
-The icons concerned here tend to have the following properties:
+The icons concerned here tend to have the following properties ]^1]:

 - The icon's dimensions in pixels are usually 32 &times; 32, but can range from 15 &times; 15 to 64 &times; 64.
 - The icon is drawn in a limited color palette (no more than 256 colors), ordinarily 16 colors or fewer.